NuTime: Numerically Multi-Scaled Embedding for Large-Scale Time-Series Pretraining: Related Work

 \subsection{Numerical Data Normalization}

 Data encoding and normalization play a key role in machine learning systems.
 Z-score and instance normalization are two popular methods commonly used in time-series analysis.
-Z-score normalizes the data according to dataset statistics and thus is prone to the distribution shift problem.
+Z-score assumes a single numerical data scale and normalizes the data according to dataset statistics.
 Instance normalization standardizes each sample to zero mean and unit standard deviation, but removes part of the information to recover the raw data.
-To address this issue, reversible instance normalization~\citep{kim2021reversible} is proposed to add back the mean and std statistics at the network predictions for forecasting problems. \citet{gorishniy2022embeddings} explore embedding numerical features using piece-wise linear and periodic functions for tabular data.
+To address this issue, reversible instance normalization~\citep{kim2021reversible} is proposed to add back the mean and std statistics at the network predictions for forecasting problems. \citet{gorishniy2022embeddings} explores embedding numerical features using piece-wise linear and periodic functions for tabular data. ~\citet{morel2022scale} attempts to formulate multi-scaled invariant features along the temporal dimension.
 Our work is similar in proposing an effective numerical embedding for scalar values.
 However, the goal of this work is to enable large-scale pretraining for time-series data.